pratik28/GridDb-R/Markdown-Statistical analysis of GridDB data using R.md

        )
     print(qr1)

-The data that is returned is something like this:-
+The data that is returned is something like this :-

 ![alttext](images/Top10-per-capita.png "imagetooltip")